LaGracia/frontend-nanodegree-resume-refactored/README.md

 ## Description

-This was a project in the Udacity Front-End Web Development nanodegree program.
-Given a couple of JavaScript files, we had to build an interactive résumé containing distinct sections and use JQuery to embed a map.

-Since submitting the project, I have anonymized some of the information on the page for privacy reasons.
+This is a Udacity minicourse project for JavaScript Design Patterns.
+It revises the online résumé project from several months earlier.

 ### Features

-- JSON objects representing the sections
+- Model with JSON objects representing bio, work, project and education info
+- Octopus (controller) that gets data from the model and loads all the views
+- Views for the various sections of the résumé:
+    - Bio header and footer
+    - Work experience
+    - Recent and past projects
+    - Education section
-- Embedded Google map with pins on all locations mentioned in the sections
+    - Embedded Google map with pins on all locations mentioned
-- Bootstrap menu bar featuring:
-    - Anchor links allowing you to jump to different points on the page
-    - Collapsibility, showing only an icon on small devices
-- Smooth scrolling for the anchor links
-- Floating “back to top” button
+    - Floating “back to top” button and smooth scrolling for anchor links

 ### Credits

+Unlike most (if not all) of my Udacity projects, this one actually owes much of its success to the course videos.
+The course instructor gave enough practice at building an app from scratch and refactoring code, so I rarely had to consult the forum this time.
+Thanks also to those who posted questions and answers on Stack Overflow.
+Links to relevant threads are included as comments in my JS code.

-With zero background in JavaScript and an inability to fully grasp the concepts taught in this course unit, I completed this project mainly by trawling the discussion forum.
-Many thanks to students who posted questions and everyone who answered them in the threads!
-I also adapted code provided by [Cotswold Photo](http://cotswoldphoto.co.uk/bootstrap-float-to-top-button/) and [HTML-Tuts](http://html-tuts.com/back-to-top-button-jquery/) to implement the floating button, and by [Sycha Web Resources](http://www.sycha.com/jquery-smooth-scrolling-internal-anchor-links) for smooth scrolling.
+I adapted code provided by [Cotswold Photo](http://cotswoldphoto.co.uk/bootstrap-float-to-top-button/) and [HTML-Tuts](http://html-tuts.com/back-to-top-button-jquery/) to implement the floating button, and by [Sycha Web Resources](http://www.sycha.com/jquery-smooth-scrolling-internal-anchor-links) for smooth scrolling.

 ### License